duongital/duongital/src/content/notes/-data-structure.md

 ## 🫐 2.1 `priority_queue`: max heap and min heap

-- this is a *complete* binary tree (different from *full* and *perfect* ones):
+- this is a _complete_ binary tree (different from _full_ and _perfect_ ones):
   - full: each parent must have two children.
   - complete: xếp từ trên xg dưới từ trái qua phải (ko cần đủ 2 lá)
   - perfect: full + complete.
 - complete >> full >> perfect
 - two types: min head, max heap:

   - min heap: parent is less than or equal children
   - max heap: parent is greater than or equal children

 - things to remember:
   - create a heap from an array
   - add an element to a heap
   - remove an element from a heap
   -

 ## 🫐 2.2 `set` and `map`: balanced binary search tree

 not learn yet